Image Tools

 Who is Image to ASCII Art for?

-Developers adding personality to README files and CLIs
+Developers adding personality to READMEs and CLIs

 Retro web designers building text-mode aesthetics

-Content creators making novelty social media posts
+Content creators making novelty social posts

 Open-source maintainers customizing terminal banners